 At that time when Jesus worked in Judea, He did so openly, but now, I work and speak among you in secret.
 The unbelievers are completely unaware of it.
-My work among you is isolated from others.
-These words, these chastisements and judgments, are known only to all of you and no other.
-All of this work is carried out among you and opened up only to you; none of those unbelievers knows this, for the time has not yet come.
-These men are near to being made complete after enduring chastisements, but those on the outside know nothing of this.
+My work among you is closed to those on the outside.
+These words, these chastisements and judgments, are known only to all of you and no others.
+All of this work is carried out in your midst and opened up only to you; none among the unbelievers knows of this, for the time has not yet come.
+These people here are near to being made complete after enduring chastisements, but those on the outside know nothing of this.
 This work is much too hidden!
-To them, God become flesh is secretive, but to those in this stream, He can be considered to be open.
-Although in God all is open, all is revealed and all is released, this is only true with those who believe in Him, and nothing is made known to those unbelievers.
-The work being carried out here now is strictly isolated to keep them from knowing.
-Should they become aware, all that awaits is condemnation and persecution.
-They will not believe.
-To work in the nation of the great red dragon, the most backward of places, is no easy task.
-If this work was to be made known, then it would be impossible to continue.
-This stage of work simply cannot progress in this place.
-How could they tolerate it if such work were carried out openly?
-Would this not bring even greater risk?
-If this work were not concealed, and rather continued as in the time of Jesus when He spectacularly healed the sick and cast out demons, then would it not have long ago been “seized” by the devils?
-Could they tolerate the existence of God?
+To them, God become flesh is hidden, but to those in this stream, one can say that He is open.
+Although in God all is open, all is revealed, and all is set free, this is only true for those who believe in Him; as far as the rest, the unbelievers, are concerned, nothing is made known.
+The work being carried out here now is strictly closed in order to keep them from knowing.
+Should they become aware of this work, then all they would do is condemn it and subject it to persecution.
+They would not believe in it.
+To work in the nation of the great red dragon, this most backward of places, is no easy task.
+If this work were to be put out into the open, it would be impossible to continue.
+This stage of work simply cannot be carried out in this place.
+If this work were to be carried out in the open, how could they allow it to go forward?
+Would this not put the work under even greater risk?
+If this work were not concealed, but rather carried out as in the time of Jesus, when He spectacularly healed the sick and cast out demons, then would it not have long ago been “taken prisoner” by the devils?
+Would they be able to tolerate the existence of God?
 If I were to now enter into the halls to preach and lecture man, then would I not have long ago been dashed to pieces?
-And if so, how then could My work continue to be carried out?
-The reason that signs and wonders are not manifested openly is for the sake of concealment.
-So My work can neither be seen, known or discovered by unbelievers.
-If this stage of work were to be done in the same manner as that of Jesus in the Age of Grace, it could not be so steady.
-So, the work to be concealed in this way is of benefit to you and to all work.
-When God’s work on earth comes to an end, that is, when this work in secret concludes, this stage of work will blow wide open.
+And if this had happened, how could My work have continued to be carried out?
+The reason that no signs and wonders are openly manifested at all is for the sake of concealment.
+So, to unbelievers, My work cannot be seen, known, or discovered.
+If this stage of work were to be done in the same manner as that of Jesus in the Age of Grace, it could not be so steady as it now is.
+So, to work secretly in this way is of benefit to you and to the work as a whole.
+When God’s work on earth comes to an end, that is, when this secret work concludes, then this stage of work will explode into the open.
 All will know that there are a group of overcomers in China; all will know that God become flesh is in China and that His work has come to an end.
 Only then will it dawn on man: Why is it that China has yet to show decline or collapse?
 It turns out that God is personally carrying out His work in China and has perfected a group of people into overcomers.

-God comes to this earth only to do the work of leading the age; to open up a new age and bring the old to an end.
-He has not come to live out the course of a man’s life on earth, to experience for Himself the joys and sorrows of life as a man, or to perfect a certain person by His hand or personally watch someone as he grows.
+The work that God comes to do on this earth is only to guide the age, to open up a new age and bring the old one to an end.
+He has not come to live out the course of a man’s life on earth, to experience for Himself the joys and sorrows of life as a man, or to perfect a certain person by His hand or personally watch a certain person as he grows.
 This is not His work; His work is merely to open up the new age and bring an end to the old.
-That is, He will open up an age, bring the other to an end, and defeat Satan by carrying out work in person.
-Each time He carries out work in person, it is as if He is putting a foot onto the battleground.
-In the flesh, He first defeats the world and prevails over Satan; He gains all glory and raises the curtains on the work of all two thousand years, giving all man on earth the right path to follow, and a life of peace and joy.
+That is, He will in person open up an age, in person bring the other to an end, and defeat Satan by carrying out His work in person.
+Each time He carries out His work in person, it is as if He is putting a foot onto the battleground.
+First, He vanquishes the world and prevails over Satan in the flesh; He takes possession of all glory and raises the curtain on the entirety of the work of the two thousand years, making it so that all men on earth have the right path to tread and a life of peace and joy to live.
 However, God cannot live with man on earth for long, for God is God, and unlike man after all.
-He cannot live the lifetime of a normal man, that is, He cannot reside on earth as a man that is nothing out of the ordinary, for He has only a minimal part of the normal humanity of ordinary men to sustain His life as such.
-In other words, how could God start a family and raise children on earth?
-Would this not be a disgrace?
-He possesses the normal humanity only for the purpose of carrying out work in a normal manner, not to enable Him to start a family as an ordinary man would.
-His normal sense, normal mind, and the normal feeding and attire of His flesh are sufficient to prove He has a normal humanity; there is no need for Him to start a family to prove that He is furnished of a normal humanity.
-This is completely unnecessary!
-God comes to earth, meaning the Word becomes flesh; He is simply allowing man to understand His word and to see His word, that is, allowing man to see the work carried out by the flesh.
+He cannot live the lifetime of a normal man, that is, He cannot reside on earth as a man that is nothing out of the ordinary, for He has only a minimal part of the normal humanity of an ordinary man to sustain His human life.
+In other words, how could God start a family, have a career, and raise children on earth?
+Would this not be a disgrace to Him?
+That He is endowed with normal humanity is only for the purpose of carrying out work in a normal manner, not to enable Him to have a family and career as an ordinary man would.
+His normal sense, normal mind, and the normal feeding and clothing of His flesh are sufficient to prove that He has a normal humanity; there is no need for Him to have a family or a career in order to prove that He is furnished with a normal humanity.
+This would be completely unnecessary!
+God’s coming to earth is the Word becoming flesh; He is simply allowing man to understand His word and to see His word, that is, allowing man to see the work carried out by the flesh.
 His intention is not for people to treat His flesh in a certain way, but only for man to be obedient to the end, that is, to obey all words that issue forth from His mouth, and to submit to all the work that He does.
 He is merely working in the flesh, not intentionally asking for man to exalt the greatness and holiness of His flesh.
-He is simply showing man the wisdom of His work and all the authority He wields.
+He is merely showing man the wisdom of His work and all the authority He wields.
 Therefore, even though He has an outstanding humanity, He makes no announcements, and focuses only on the work that He should do.
-You should know why it is that God became flesh yet does not boast of or testify to His normal humanity, and instead simply carries out the work that He wishes to do.
-This is why you see only the being of divinity in God become flesh, simply because He never proclaims His being of humanity for man to emulate.
-Only when man leads man does he speak of his being of humanity, so that he can achieve leadership of others through impressing and convincing them.
-In contrast, God conquers man through His work alone (that is, work unattainable to man).
-He does not impress man or make all mankind adore Him, but simply instills in man a feeling of reverence for Him or makes man aware of His inscrutability.
-There is no need for God to impress man.
-All He needs is for you to revere Him once you have witnessed His disposition.
-The work God does is His own; it cannot be done by man in His stead, nor can it be accomplished by man.
+You should know why it is that God became flesh and yet does not publish forth or testify to His normal humanity, but instead simply carries out the work that He wishes to do.
+Therefore, all that you can see from the incarnate God is what He divinely is; this is simply because He never proclaims what He humanly is for man to emulate.
+Only when man leads men does he speak of what he humanly is, the better to gain their admiration and submission and thereby achieve leadership of others.
+In contrast, God conquers man through His work alone (that is, work unattainable to man); there is no question of His being admired by man, or making man adore Him.
+All He does is to instill in man a feeling of reverence for Him or a sense of His unfathomability.
+God has no need of impressing man; all He needs is for you to revere Him once you have witnessed His disposition.
+The work God does is His own; it cannot be done by man in His stead, nor can it be attained by man.
 Only God Himself can do His own work and usher in a new age to lead man into new lives.
-The work He does is to enable man to receive a new life and enter a new age.
-All the other work is handed over to those men of normal humanity and who are admired by others.
-Therefore, in the Age of Grace, He completed the work of two thousand years in just three and a half years during His thirty-three years in the flesh.
-When God come to earth carries out His work, He always completes the work of two thousand years or of an entire age in just a few brief years.
-He wastes no time, and He does not delay; He simply condenses the work of many years so that it is completed in just a few short years.
-This is because the work He does in person is simply to open up a new way out and to lead the new age.
+The work He does is to enable man to come into possession of a new life and enter into a new age.
+The rest of the work is handed over to those men with normal humanity and who are admired by others.
+Therefore, in the Age of Grace, He completed the work of two thousand years in just three and a half years out of His thirty-three years in the flesh.
+When God comes to earth to carry out His work, He always completes the work of two thousand years or of an entire age within the shortest span of a few years.
+He wastes no time, and He does not delay; He simply condenses the work of many years so that it is completed within just a few short years.
+This is because the work He does in person is wholly for the sake of opening up a new way out and ushering in a new age.